jonwhittlestone/notes/_posts/2020-07-19-book-notes-managing-humans.md

 image: http://i.imgur.com/924BgKj.png
 ---

-# Managing Humans - Biting and humourous tales of a Software Engineering Manager

 A Christmas 2020 present from Mum and Steve on management and leadership.

 It does a great job in explaining empathy, archetypes and 'general craziness of dysfunctional bright people' with plenty of pertinent and amusing anecodotes.